The Mgrublian Center supports two research fellowship programs, one during the academic year and one upon graduation from CMC.

 Academic Year Research Fellowship Program

 Through the research fellowship program, students have the opportunity to conduct research of their own choosing and design under the guidance of a faculty advisor.
 Research fellows spend the academic year diving deep into a human rights, Holocaust, or genocide studies project while benefiting from the resources and office space the Center has to offer.
 Fellows also receive a modest stipend to offset research expenses.
 View samples of previous research fellowships.
-Applications for the 2019-20 research fellowship program will be due Friday, September 27th, 2019.

 The Elbaz Post-Graduate Fellowship Program

 This fellowship program is open to all graduating CMC seniors who are interested in pursuing a career in human rights.
 The fellowship is awarded for one year following graduation during which the recipient will receive funding for a position within a major human rights organization (to be identified by the fellow or through partnerships maintained by the Mgrublian Center).
 Ideally the position should focus on one or more of these areas: leadership training; project management skills; field work and research; professional networking; and advocacy work to advance human rights.
 The fellowship could lead to full time work or preparation for graduate school.
 The Mgrublian Center will award up to $50,000 to cover living expenses for the one-year duration of the fellowship.
 Upon conclusion of the fellowship, the fellow will return to CMC to present a public lecture.
 Applications for the 2020 Elbaz Post-Graduate Fellowship Program will be announced in the spring semester and will be due no later than February 15, 2020.